N.Y. Giants name Joe Schoen of Buffalo Bills as their new GM

 EAST RUTHERFORD, N.J.
-(AP) — Joe Schoen was at the top of the New York Giants’ list of candidates when they started their search for a new general manager, and the Buffalo Bills assistant GM never left that spot.
+(AP)The New York Giants have hired Buffalo Bills assistant general manager Joe Schoen as their new general manager.

-The Giants hired the 42-year-old Schoen as their general manager Friday.
-It ended a quick but extensive search in which they interviewed nine candidates in the first round and gave three a second interview in finding a replacement for Dave Gettleman.
+Co-owners John Mara and Steve Tisch made the announcement Friday, a little more than a week after a starting a search in which they interviewed nine candidates in the first round and gave three a second interview.

-“Throughout our search, Joe impressed us with his ability to communicate a progressive and comprehensive vision for our team,” Giants co-owner John Mara said.
-“His philosophy and collaborative approach to building a roster and coaching staff align with what we were looking for in a general manager.”
+”Throughout our search, Joe impressed us with his ability to communicate a progressive and comprehensive vision for our team,” Mara said. ”His philosophy and collaborative approach to building a roster and coaching staff align with what we were looking for in a general manager.”

-Schoen got the nod over San Francisco 49ers assistant general manager Adam Peters and Kansas City’s executive director of player personnel Ryan Poles, the other two men who got second interviews.
+Schoen got the nod over San Francisco 49ers assistant general manager Adam Peters and Kansas City’s executive director of player personnel Ryan Poles.

-“Joe is the kind of exceptional leader we sought to oversee our football operations,” fellow co-owner Steve Tisch said.
-“We will do whatever it takes to support Joe’s vision and strategic plan for success.
-We are excited to begin this next chapter with Joe as our general manager.”

 Schoen faces a major rebuilding process.
 The Giants have made the playoffs once since winning the Super Bowl in February 2012.
 They have had five straight double-digit losing seasons, including a 4-13 record this past season.